fifthtry-community/lets-auth/README.md

 ## UI Storybook

-All lets-talk UIs are developed using storybook.
+All lets-auth UIs are developed using storybook.

 Run `fastn` service using `run-ui` alias: